moose96/FavidPad/README.md

 ## Manual

 ### Home page
-Below header there is the carousel view, which shows all movies.
+Below header there is the toolbar with controls changing some settings.
+At this moment there is available only one button with speaker icon.
+This button toggles the sfx player which allows play sound effects while some browser events are triggered.
+Below the toolbar there is the carousel view, which shows all movies.
 You could scroll videos by clicking on the video which you want to watch.
 Then you will able to go to video watching page by clicking centered video again.
 Also you can scroll movies by scroll wheel or by dragging on the screen by your finger.
 Each video in carousel view has two buttons marked by pencil and cross icon.
 The former one bring you into video edit form, and the latter one allows you to delete that movie.
 When you would like to delete video, first you are supposed to confirm that action.
+Below the carousel view there is a second toolbar.
+Inside it there are pagination controls and number input which controls number of elements on page.
-Below carousel view there is a button which move you to form which allow add you a new video.
+Below the second toolbar there is a button which move you to form which allow add you a new video.
 At the bottom there are footer with link to my GitHub account, and to about page.

 ### Video view page
 The page is divided into two sections: the left contains player which allows you to watch video and the right contains information